-This exceedance situation is an area of exceedance of 5 km2 and is located in the valley of the river Don to the North East of Sheffield City Centre in the Sheffield Urban area agglomeration zone.
+This exceedance situation is an area of exceedance of 5 km2 and is located in the valley of the river Don to the Northeast of Sheffield City Centre in the Sheffield Urban area agglomeration zone.
 The exceedance was reported on the basis of the modelling assessment.
-The resident population associated with this exceedance situation is 5,189.
-This exceedance situation is adjacent to and shares common sources with the exceedance situation for Yorkshire and Humberside [Ni_UK0034_2019_1].
+The resident population associated with this exceedance situation is 7,409.
+This exceedance situation is adjacent to and shares common sources with the exceedance situation for Yorkshire and Humberside [Ni_UK0034_2020_1].

-Table 2 lists measured annual mean concentrations of Ni from monitoring sites in Sheffield Urban Area agglomeration zone from 2004-2020, and Figure 2 indicates the location of measurement sites.
-The measured concentration at Sheffield Tinsley (GB0538A) in 2019 was compliant.
+Table 2 lists measured annual mean concentrations of Ni from monitoring sites in Sheffield Urban Area agglomeration zone from 2004-2021, and Figure 2 indicates the location of measurement sites.
+The measured concentration at Sheffield Tinsley (GB0538A) in 2020 was compliant.
 Figure 3 shows the location of the exceedance situation in detail.
-The concentration of Ni at the other monitoring station within the Sheffield Urban Area agglomeration zone was also below the TV in 2019 and no other exceedances have been reported during the 2004-2020 period apart from the measured exceedances reported for 2014 and 2016 and modelled exceedance for 2018.
+The concentration of Ni at the other monitoring station within the Sheffield Urban Area agglomeration zone was also below the TV in 2020 and no other exceedances have been reported during the 2004-2021 period apart from the measured exceedances reported for 2014 and 2016 and modelled exceedances for 2018, 2019 and 2020.